sngular/kloadgen/docs/getting-started.md

 $ java -jar target/standalone.jar  -h ../JMeter/apache-jmeter-5.4\ 2 -l ../logs/results.log -t ../Example-Test-Plan.jmx -r ../logs
 ```

-### Setup options
+### Mandatory setup

 There are some mandatory setup options:

-- "h" or "jmeterHome": folder where the JMeter installation resides
+- "h" or "jmeterHome": folder where the JMeter installation resides.
-- "t" or "testPlan": test plan file
+- "t" or "testPlan": test plan file.

+### Optional setup

-And some optional ones who will let you configure the JMeter engine and the test itself:
+The optional setup will let you configure the JMeter engine and the test itself:

-- "o" or "optionalPros": optional properties file to pass to JMeter
+- "o" or "optionalPros": optional properties file to pass to JMeter.
-- "r" or "reportOutput": report output folder
+- "r" or "reportOutput": report output folder.
-- "l" or "logFileName": JTL file where logs will be dumped
+- "l" or "logFileName": JTL file where logs will be dumped.

 Now you are ready to begin testing your loads!

-If you prefer to install the project as a JMeter plugin jar file, see the [Installation as a JMeter library](installation.md#installation-as-a-jmeter-library) page.
+If you prefer to install the project as a JMeter plugin JAR file, see the [Installation as a JMeter library](installation.md#installation-as-a-jmeter-library) page.